angela-gervino/BisonFit/README.md

-# BisonFir
+# BisonFit

-BisonFir is a new app to create a fitness companion app for U of M students tailored to the Active Living Center!
+BisonFit is a new app to create a fitness companion app for U of M students tailored to the Active Living Center!

 ## Iteration Documents